How to Use Specode to Quickly Launch a Health App

 2. Start Your First Project

 Type a plain-English prompt into the field and click the arrow to create your project.
-Don’t overthink it—every Specode project starts with a healthcare foundation that includes commonly used components.
+Don’t try to describe the entire product in one shot.
+Your first prompt should do three things:

-If you’re not sure where to begin, try something simple and concrete.
+If you’re not sure where to begin, start simple and concrete.
 Here are a few examples of prompts our users often start with:

 • Build a patient intake flow with profile registration and a consent checkbox.